 Even if your offer is the only one currently on the table, a low offer may be enough for a seller to write you off.
-It's a seller's market, and they know it.
-They may feel that it isn't worth their time to negotiate with someone who wants to start so low.
+If it's a seller's market, and they know it, they may feel that it isn't worth their time to negotiate with someone who wants to start so low.

 How to Start Your Home Search in Seattle